Snowflake-Labs/spcs-templates/application-observability/README.md

 #### Kubernetes Specification

-Use the following Kubernetes specification to create the service:
+Use the following Service Specification to create the service:

 ```yaml
  spec: